-Further experience in a clinical setting allows the student to continue to improve technical skills while accepting more responsibilities during surgical procedures.
-PREREQUISITES: 512-131 - Surgical Interventions 1 512-133 - Surgical Technology Clinical 2 COREQUISITES: 512-142 - Surgical Interventions II
+Further experience in a clinical setting allows the student to continue to improve technical skills while accepting more responsibilities during surgical

+512-136 Surgical Technology Clinical 4 3.00

 During this clinical course the student will function relatively independently.
 Serves as a transition from a student perspective to an employee by utilizing advanced skills for an entry level Surgical Technologist.

-PREREQUISITES: 512-135 - Surgical Technology Clinical 3 COREQUISITES: 512-142 - Surgical Interventions II
+PREREQUISITES: Course 512-135 - Surgical Technology Clinical 3 COREQUISITES: Course 512-142 - Surgical Interventions II